xunilrj/sandbox/sources/cpp/lru/readme.md

 > code .
 ```

 First, we will create a file named "CMakeLists.txt".
-A little bit exotic name, but this file will be used by CMake to generate the compilation artefacts for all c++ toolchains.
+A little bit exotic name, but this file will be used by CMake to generate the compilation artifacts for all c++ tool chains.
 In our case here we will be using "Visual Studio".

 So, our first step is to install CMake.
 If you are using windows and have Chocolatey installed it is as simple as